Backl1ght/HIRA-public/README.md

 ## Example

+To use `scripts/make_submission.sh` and `scripts/make_debug.sh`, you need to change the value of `HIRA_ROOT` in the first line of these scripts frist.

 Below is how to use HIRA to solve [P3376 【模板】网络最大流](https://www.luogu.com.cn/problem/P3376).
 This problem will give you a directed graph with $n$ vertices and $m$ edges, and ask you to output the maximum flow from vertex $s$ to vertex $t$.

 Write a solution file `a.cpp`: